 Neurologists are medical doctors that specialize in the diagnosis and treatment of injuries and diseases of the brain and spinal cord.
-When you're dealing with a condition like this, it's helpful to work with a doctor that understands what's happening now—and who can provide you with a course of treatment you can use to get better in the future.
-That's just what you'll find at The Jackson Clinic.
+When you're dealing with a condition like this, it's helpful to work with a doctor that understands what's happening and who can provide you with a course of treatment you can use to get better in the future.

 Our neurology team has expertise in treating movement disorders and other general neurological conditions, such as:

 - Alzheimer's disease and other dementias

 What You Can Expect from Our Neurologists

 Most patients meet with our neurologists after they've been referred by their primary care doctors.
 During your first meeting, your board-certified neurologist will review your medical history and perform a physical exam.
 Your doctor may test your vision, strength, coordination, reflexes and sensation.
 Your neurologist may suggest additional tests, such as CT or MRI imaging scans, electroencephalography to assess electrical activity in the brain, and electromyelogram to measure and record electrical activity in the muscles and nerves.
 In some cases, a lumbar puncture may be performed to analyze spinal fluid.

 Creating Your Treatment Plan